 Normal retirement age

-- Your contributions and the Company’s build up in a pension pot which is used to provide benefits at retirement
+- Your contributions (including any paid through Salary Exchange) and the Company’s build up in a pension pot which is used to provide benefits at retirement

 - You choose your contribution rate subject to a minimum of 3% of Pensionable Salary and age-related rates which rise to a maximum of 8% from age 45